ResearcherID - www.researcherid.com/rid/F-2476-2011

 Organizer of ISPA 2016 Conference in Elsinore, Denmark

-Guest Editor on FUNCTIONAL PLANT ECOLOGY 2016 (Special Issue on plant responses to flooding)
+Guest Editor on FUNCTIONAL PLANT ECOLOGY 2016 and 2023 (Special Issue on plant responses to flooding)

 Section Editor on PLANT AND SOIL (internal aeration) 2009-2013